mandober/rust-debrief/theory/binary-relations.md

 - well-order: linear order where every nonempty subset has a least element.

-## Reflexive relations
+## Reflexive
-A binary relation `R` over a set `X` is reflexive if every element of `X` is related to itself.
+A binary relation is reflexive if every element of the set is related to itself.

-Formal definition: `∀x ∈ X : x R x`

-An example of a reflexive relation is the relation "is equal to" on the set of real numbers, since every real number is equal to itself.
-A reflexive relation is said to have the _reflexive property_ or _reflexivity_.
-Along with symmetry and transitivity, reflexivity is one of three properties defining equivalence relations.
+An example is the relation "is equal to" on the set of real numbers, since every real number is equal to itself.
+Along with symmetry and transitivity, reflexivity is one of the 3 properties defining _equivalence relations_.

 Examples of reflexive relations include:
 - "is equal to" (equality)
+- "is greater than or equal to"
+- "is less than or equal to"
 - "is a subset of" (set inclusion)
 - "divides" (divisibility)

-- "is greater than or equal to"
-- "is less than or equal to"
+## Irreflexive
+A binary relation is irreflexive (anti-reflexive) if no element is related to itself.

+An example is the "greater than" relation on the set of real numbers, since no real number is greater than itself.

+Not every relation which is not reflexive is irreflexive; it is possible to define relations where some elements are related to themselves but others are not.
+For example, the binary relation "the product of x and y is even" is reflexive on the set of even natural numbers, irreflexive on the set of odd natural numbers, and neither reflexive nor irreflexive on the set of natural numbers.

 Examples of irreflexive relations include:
 - "is not equal to"
-- "is coprime to" (for the integers>1, since 1 is coprime to itself)
 - "is a proper subset of"
 - "is greater than"
 - "is less than"
+- "is coprime to" (for the integers > 1, since 1 is coprime to itself)

+## Coreflexive
+A binary relation is coreflexive

+An example of a coreflexive relation is the relation on integers in which each odd number is related to itself and there are no other relations.
+The equality relation is the only example of a both reflexive and coreflexive relation, and any coreflexive relation is a subset of the identity relation.

+## symmetric
+"Is a blood relative of" is a symmetric relation, because x is a blood relative of y if and only if y is a blood relative of x.

+## antisymmetric
+For example, `>=` is anti-symmetric; so is `>`, but vacuously (the condition in the definition is always false).

+## asymmetric
+A relation is asymmetric if and only if it is both anti-symmetric and irreflexive.
+For example, `>` is asymmetric, but `>=` is not.

+## transitive
+For example, "is ancestor of" is transitive, while "is parent of" is not.
+A transitive relation is irreflexive if and only if it is asymmetric.

+## total
+This definition for total is different from left total.
+For example, `>=` is a total relation.

+## trichotomous
+For example, `>` is a trichotomous relation, while the relation "divides" on natural numbers is not.

+## Euclidean
+A Euclidean relation is both left and right Euclidean.
+Equality is a Euclidean relation because if `x=y` and `x=z`, then `y=z`.

+## serial
+"Is greater than" is a serial relation on the integers.
+But it is not a serial relation on the positive integers, because there is no `y` in the positive integers such that `1 > y`.
+However, "is less than" is a serial relation on the positive integers, the rational numbers and the real numbers.

+Every reflexive relation is serial: for a given `x`, choose `y = x`.
+A serial relation can be equivalently characterized as every element having a non-empty successor neighborhood.
+Similarly an inverse serial relation is a relation in which every element has non-empty predecessor neighborhood.

+## set-like (or local)
+The usual ordering `<` on the class of ordinal numbers is set-like, while its inverse `>` is not.

 ## Symmetric relations